This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your healthcare provider will examine your shoulder and ask about your injury or activities.
 You may need any of the following:

-- Blood tests: You may need blood drawn to check for infection.
-Healthcare providers may also check for diseases that may be causing your bursitis, such as rheumatoid arthritis.
+- Blood tests may be done to check for infection.
+Healthcare providers may also check for other causes of your bursitis, such as rheumatoid arthritis.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your shoulder.
-An MRI may show tissue damage or arthritis.
-You may be given dye to help the pictures show up better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+- An x-ray, ultrasound, or MRI may show inflammation of your bursa, tissue damage, or arthritis.
+You may be given contrast liquid to help the tissues in your shoulder show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 How is shoulder bursitis treated?

-- Bursectomy: This is surgery to remove your bursa.
-It is only done when other treatments do not work.
+- A bursectomy is surgery to remove your bursa.
+It may done if other treatments do not work.

 How can I manage my symptoms?

-- Sleep position: Try to avoid lying on your injured shoulder.
+- Find a comfortable sleep position.
+Sleep on the side that is not injured.
 You may be more comfortable if you sleep on your stomach or back.

 How can I prevent shoulder bursitis?

-Always stretch and do warmup and cool-down exercises before and after you exercise.
+Always warm up and stretch before you exercise.
 This will help loosen your muscles and decrease stress on your shoulder.
-Rest between workouts.
+Cool down after you exercise.